NEONScience/NEON-Data-Skills/tutorials-in-development/0_templates_style_guide/NDS-style-guide.md

 ## Code Chunks

-In most tutorials, code is embedded within code
+In most tutorials, code is embedded within code chunks.

-### R Markdown code chunk arguments
+### R Markdown code chunk options

 * `eval = FALSE, comment = NA`: Used when you do not want to evaluate the chunk but you do want to keep the code non-commented out in the .R script.
 (You'll